 I would have to find out.

 But first… first I needed to forget about him for a while.
-I needed to pull myself together and then, once I did that, think about him again.
+I needed to pull myself together and then, once I did that, rethink everything.

 I went upstairs and took my stuff.

-AN: Don't worry, my dear JeX lovers!
+AN: Don't you worry, my dear JeX lovers!
 What's happening to Lex, why he's acting like this and why Jessica feels differently about him will be explained in the remaining parts!
-Also, you will have the choice of how you want this series to end as I have two alternatives!

 Next part - J e XMination